Blank (cartridge)

-While blanks are less dangerous than live ammunition, they are dangerous and can still cause fatal injuries.
+While blanks are less dangerous than live ammunition, they can still be dangerous and can still cause fatal injuries.
 Beside the explosive gases, any objects in the cartridge (like wadding that may be keeping the propellant in place, or objects lodged in the barrel) will be propelled at high velocity and cause injury or death at close range.

 Blank cartridges differ from the inert/fake ammunitions such as dummy cartridges and snap caps, which contain no primer or gunpowder to even produce flash and sound and are used for "cold" training or function-testing firearm actions.
-They are also different from the percussion caps used in cap guns, which also produce a sound of gunfire but only consist of the equivalent of the primer with no propellant, so they sound much softer.
+They are also different from the percussion caps used in cap guns, which also produce a sound of gunfire but only consist of the equivalent of the primer with no propellant, so they sound much quieter.

 Applications

-Blanks are commonly used when the sound and flash of gunfire is needed, but a projectile would not be safe, such as in military training manoeuvres or funeral honours, in movies that require gun fights, in starter pistols to signal the beginning of races, and in the equestrian sport of cowboy mounted shooting.
+Blanks are commonly used when the sound and flash of gunfire is needed, but a projectile would not be safe, such as in military training manoeuvres or funeral honours, in movies or live theatre that require gunfights, in starter pistols to signal the beginning of races, and in the equestrian sport of cowboy mounted shooting.

 Standard firearms that are self-loading require modification to their mechanism, or else a blank firing adapter to allow the action to cycle.
 This is because in the absence of a projectile to oppose the force of the gases, the lower pressures and lower recoil generated by a blank cartridge are insufficient to cycle the gun’s mechanism in the same way that a standard live round would.

 For military applications, blanks are typically used with a special blank-firing adaptor in the firearm that constricts the barrel, keeping chamber pressures created by the blank high enough and for long enough to cycle the firearm's gas-operated action.
 In the case of non-crimped blanks, it also serves to pulverise the plug to prevent it leaving as a projectile.

 Specially designed blank-firing prop firearms are sometimes used for movies, thereby avoiding gun control legislation and increasing the margin of safety because they cannot be loaded with live ammunition.
 5-in-1 blanks are specifically made for theatrical use and are commonly used in real firearms for dramatic effect.
 5-in-1 blanks can function in a variety of different calibres, hence the name.

 Special blank cartridges are also used when the explosive power of a cartridge is needed, but a projectile is not.
 Blank cartridges were commonly used for launching a messenger line, tear-gas or rifle grenades, though some types of grenades are capable of trapping the bullet of a live round.
 Larger blanks are also used for line launching guns, such as the line launching kit for the Mossberg 500 shotgun.